When You Buy A House, Does It Come With Appliances?

 What Are Seller Concessions?

-Looking to factor seller concessions into your closing costs?
+Seller concessions can help reduce your closing costs, but is it a reasonable request?
 Learn when it’s a good idea to ask the seller to pay up.